Reidmen/jllm/README.md

 The goal is educacional and uses [llm-examples](https://github.com/jax-ml/jax-llm-examples/tree/main) as reference for the `JAX` implementation of `Qwen3` and `Llama` (wip) models; The idea is to have a *simpler* wrapper with instructions to run with Colab resources (v2-8 TPU).

 > [!NOTE]
-> This repository is *fully* based on [jax-llm-examples](https://github.com/jax-ml/jax-llm-examples/tree/main).
-> The implementation here is a *simplification* and does NOT have quantization (yet).
+> The implementation here is a *simplified case of [jax-llm-examples](https://github.com/jax-ml/jax-llm-examples/tree/main)* and does NOT have quantization.
 The variable/function definitions are more verbose.
 > All credits **MUST** go to the JAX team.

 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1NLGltk6abV0OnQ60H2uPmFwYoBfvHqij?usp=sharing)